With all of the selections out there, how do we define the best sleep tracker?

 If you want to learn how to take effective power naps—like the coveted 10-minute power nap—then the Thim ring is the way to go.

 This device is designed to train your body to fall asleep and will condition you to sleep and nap effectively and efficiently.
-It does this by retraining your body to fall asleep by actually waking you up during the first hour—which in the long run will teach your body how to fall asleep much faster.
+It does this by retraining your body to slumber by actually waking you up during the first hour—which in the long run will teach your body how to go to sleep much faster.
 This technique is specifically useful for anyone who struggles with insomnia or taking short and sweet (but effective) power naps.

-- Will retrain your body to fall asleep quickly
+- Will retrain your body to drop asleep quickly

 - Helps you take efficient power naps